wekeo/learn-olci/README.md

 at level-1B and level-2.

 For any questions about this repository, please contact ops@eumetsat.int.

-This repository can be launched in TrainHub WEkEO, Binder, colab ...FINALIZE!
+This repository can be launched in TrainHub WEkEO, Binder, colab ...TO BE FINALIZED!

 ## License